fusion-energy/neutronics_material_maker/docs/source/example_material.rst

 If you require additional lines at the end of the MCNP, Serpent, Fispact or Shift materia card then the additional_end_lines argument can be used.
 This will add specific line(s) to the end of a material card.
-Multiple lines can be added by creating a list wilth multiple entries.
+Multiple lines can be added by creating a list with multiple entries.

-In this example the S(α,β) treatment of water to be correctly modeled in MCNP.
+In this example and additional line can be added to allow the S(α,β) treatment of water to be correctly modeled in MCNP.
 But this could also be used to add comments to the material card or other text at the end of the material card string.

 .. code-block:: python